Healthy Homes Assessment Haywards

 Fines for Failing to Comply

-As of 1st July 2021, once a new or renewed tenancy is signed on a Haywards rental property, all Healthy Homes compliance work must be done inside of 90 days.
+As of 1st July 2021, when a brand new or renewed tenancy is signed for a Haywards rental property, all Healthy Homes compliance tasks need to be finished by the end of 90 days.

-From the 1st of July in 2021, when a new or renewed lease is entered into on the Haywards rental property, all Healthy Homes compliance work must be finished within 90 days.
+As of 1st July 2021, when a new or renewed contract is signed on the Haywards rental property, all Healthy Homes compliance work must be done inside of 90 days.

-Inability to adhere to any of the Healthy Homes Standards inside of the anticipated timeframe could result in penalties of up to $7200.
-In addition, if the currently-in place Healthy Homes Statement of Compliance is not incorporated within an updated, renewed, or revised tenancy contract, there could be an additional penalty or infringement fee.
+Inability to adhere to any of the Healthy Homes Standards by the end of the deadlines can result in an amount of $7200.
+Furthermore, if a existing Healthy Homes Statement of Compliance is not included in the new, renewed or revised tenancy agreement, there may be additional penalties or an infringement fee.

-Every tenant is entitled to request information about the Healthy Homes Standard and how they are related to the house they are living in.
-If the the property manager doesn’t provide the information requested within 21 days of having received the inquiry, they may be issued an infringement notice and be fined as high as $750.
+Any tenant can ask for details regarding the Healthy Homes Standard and how they relate to the home they reside in.
+If the property manager does not provide the required information within 21 days of having received the inquiry, they will receive an infringement notice and could be fined up to $750.

-In addition, there’s also a fine of as much as $900 for property owners or property managers providing a false or misleading Healthy Homes Statement of Compliance or information.
-The person responsible for this fine is the one who is named on the lease agreement as being the person who is letting the property and it could be the name of the landlord as well as the company that manages the property.
+Additionally, there is an additional fine of approximately $900 for landlords or property managers who offer a false or incorrect Healthy Homes Statement of Compliance or any other information.
+The person who is responsible for this fine is whoever is named on the tenancy agreement as the person who is who is letting the property and it could be the name of the landlord or the company that manages the property.

-All information in the Statement of Compliance requirements to be correct when the tenancy agreement is executed, and it is updated through the tenancy period as associated work has been completed.
+All information in the Compliance Statement requirements to be correct before the tenancy agreement can be executed, and it should be kept updated during the entire tenancy, as relevant work gets completed.

-It is important to note that landlords with several rental properties can face additional fines for non-compliance.
-The harshest penalties are reserved only for serious breaches, and landlords with more than six properties could be fined as high as $50,000, or as high as $100,000 in the case of hearing claims.
+It’s also crucial to keep in mind that a landlord who own multiple rental properties may receive additional fines for non-compliance.
+The highest penalties are given for severe breaches, and landlords with at least six rental properties could be fined as high as $50,000, and even as high as $100,000 for hearing claims.

 Get the full description of this law.
 Residential Tenancies Act landlords responsibilities.